-In Las Vegas, the juridical process does not end immediately even after the conviction of a criminal case.
-Being pronounced guilty of a felonious crime in Nevada is indeed serious but you still have the right to appeal.
-However, you must not let a long time pass because your lawyer can only file a motion for appeal within 30 days.
+The juridical process does not end immediately even after the conviction of a criminal case.
+Being pronounced guilty of a felonious crime is indeed serious but you still have the right to appeal.
+However, you must not let a long time pass because you can only file a motion for appeal within 30 days.
 Prior to hiring a trial attorney, it is significant to clarify if he does appeals or criminal record sealing.
-There are lawyers who choose not to be in charge of appeals so it’s advisable to have an attorney ready for appeals in case you get convicted.
 The information below explains the processes involved when it comes to appeals, the court procedures, and legal terms of an appeal.

 - Incorrect rulings on admissibility of evidence